How to Remove (Delete) Symbolic Links in Linux

 rm cannot delete directories.

-To be on the safe side, never
+To be on the safe side, never use the

 -r option when removing symbolic links with